twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **DefaultNamingCopyrightText** – Used with **Default Settings for New Fonts: Copyright** in Options: Naming.
 Default is **Typeface © (your company). &lt;year&gt;.
 All Rights Reserved.**
 * **DefaultNamingFontDesignerIncluded** – Used with **Default Settings for New Fonts: Designer** in Options: Personalize.
 * **DefaultNamingFontDesignerLinkIncluded** – Used with **Default Settings for New Fonts: Designer URL** in Options: Personalize.
 * **DefaultNamingFontDesignerLinkText** – Used with **Default Settings for New Fonts: Designer URL** in Options: Personalize.
-Default value leads to a non-existing domain.
+Default value is file from a non-existing domain.
 * **DefaultNamingFontDesignerText** – Used with **Default Settings for New Fonts: Designer** in Options: Personalize.
 Default is empty.
 * **DefaultNamingLicenseAgreementIncluded** – Used with **Default Settings for New Fonts: License Agreement** in Options: Personalize.
 * **DefaultNamingLicenseAgreementLinkIncluded** – Used with **Default Settings for New Fonts: License URL** in Options: Personalize.
 * **DefaultNamingLicenseAgreementLinkText** – Used with **Default Settings for New Fonts: License URL** in Options: Personalize.
-Default value leads to a non-existing domain.
+Default value is file from a non-existing domain.
 * **DefaultNamingLicenseAgreementText** – Used with **Default Settings for New Fonts: License Agreement** in Options: Personalize.
 Default is empty.
 * **DefaultNamingTrademarkIncluded** – Used with **Default Settings for New Fonts: Trademark** in Options: Personalize.
 * **DefaultNamingTrademarkText** – Used with **Default Settings for New Fonts: Trademark** in Options: Personalize.
 Default is **&lt;font family&gt;® Trademark of (your company)**.